scrtlabs/enigma-p2p/src/client_api/README.md

 ## getTaskStatus

-Queries the node for the status of a given Task identified by its TaskId.
-The Enigma.JS library provides in its [enigma-utils.js](https://github.com/enigmampc/enigma-contract-internal/blob/master/enigma-js/src/enigma-utils.js) file a function called `generateTaskId` with the following signature `function generateTaskId(fn, args, scAddr, blockNumber, userPubKey)`, which in turn returns a TaskId that can be passed an input to this method.
+Queries the node for the status of a given Task identified by its `taskId`.
+The Enigma.JS library provides in its [enigma-utils.js](https://github.com/enigmampc/enigma-contract-internal/blob/master/enigma-js/src/enigma-utils.js) file a function called `generateTaskId` with the following signature `function generateTaskId(fn, args, scAddr, blockNumber, userPubKey)`, which in turn returns a `taskId` that can be passed as an input to this method.

 **Parameters**

-`TASKID` - Identifier of the Task to check status
+`taskId` - Identifier of the Task to check its status

 **Returns**

-## **See /docs/TASKS_LIFE_CYCLE_DOCS.md for in depth about statuses**
+## **See [TASKS_LIFE_CYCLE_DOCS](../../docs/TASKS_LIFE_CYCLE_DOCS.md) for in depth about statuses**

 `STATUS` - One of the following values:
 - `0`: TaskId not found